Ricardosgeral/relier/README.md

    + Since temperature sensors take a considerable time between reads (about 1 second), the readings of those sensors is done in multi-tasking.
    This ensures that the interval between readings is the one indicated by the user.
 Treads are here also used as *Class objects*.
    + Detection of serial connection between the server and the Nextion touchscreen.
 The server needs to check if the touchscreen is pressed, independently of being at the same time doing other tasks.
-To achieve this it is used Thread alongside with Events from the threading module.
+   To achieve this it is used Thread, alongside with Events from the threading module.
 This achievement took me a while to master, and I believe it may be useful to others.
 - *Serial communication with the *Nextion Device* in Python 3* (TX-RX UART protocol).
 Unfortunately, there was not (at least until this day) a Python library to use Nextion touchscreen.
 There is a library developed for Arduino, but I did not want to mix Python and *C* code.